ReflectiveEarth/reflective-seasons/CONTRIBUTING.md

 git merge upstream/main
 ```

-This will combine your commits with the latest `reflective-potential` git main
+This will combine your commits with the latest `reflective-seasons` git main
 branch.
 If this leads to merge conflicts, you must resolve these before
 submitting your pull request.
 If you have uncommitted changes, you will need
 to git stash them prior to updating.
 This will effectively store your changes,